ayudadigitalchile/ayudadigitalchile.github.io/README.md

 Este proyecto es de libre colaboración, con la intención de otorgar información indexada de rapido acceso a todas las personas que sin salir de sus hogares, necesitan realizar algún tramite, comprar, obtener un benerficio, Farmacias Online Etc. Para esto necesitamos ayuda de Desarrollares de Software, UX/UI, Sponsor, que quieran unirse con el objetivo de que la gente salga lo menos posible.
 Este proyecto es Open Source y sientanse libres de colaborar, crear sus propias versiones mejoradas, mientras se mantenga la premisa original de realizarlo de manera VOLUNTARIA y no crear un LUCRO de esto.

-#Licenses
-MIT License

-Copyright (c) [year][fullname]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Versionangular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.